 While you can run a propane generator continuously for 24 hours, consider several factors here.

 For instance, the generator size and the brand will determine whether you can run it for a full day.
-If you have access to enough propane fuel supply for your generator, you can run it for 24 hours or more.
+If you have access to a sufficient propane fuel supply for your generator, you can run it for 24 hours or longer.

-However, doing this leads to heat buildup, which can damage your generator in the long run.
-Regular maintenance is required to keep your generator in good condition, especially if you run it for long hours.
+However, doing this leads to heat buildup, which can damage your generator over time.
+Regular maintenance is necessary to keep your generator in good condition, mainly if you operate it for extended periods.

 Running a Generator FAQ